bkitano/monosemanticity/README.md

 ## FAQ
 ### What is the "residual stream"?

 The residual stream is the sum of the outputs of all previous layers.
-It's the output of the residual block, which is the sum of the input and the output of the attention block.
+It's the output of the residual block, which is the sum of the input and the output of the attention block, but before we pass the output through the MLP layer that bridges the attention blocks.

 In a transformer block,
 ```python